Key Takeaways

 How many drops should I use in a bedroom diffuser?

-For most small to medium bedrooms, 2–4 drops are typically sufficient.
+For most small to medium bedrooms, 2–4 drops of essential oil are usually sufficient.
 If scent remains noticeable after several minutes, reduce mist intensity rather than increasing oil quantity.
 Room size and ventilation affect how quickly fragrance accumulates.

 Where should I place my diffuser in the bedroom?